 States and local governments are under attack and self-attestation for cybersecurity compliance is not sufficient anymore.
 To better manage third party risk, governments need proof.
 The federal government created FedRAMP to verify cloud security based on NIST 800-53 Rev. 4 standards, but the security assurances provided by FedRAMP only apply to cloud service providers conducting business with the federal government.

 Due to the nature of FedRAMP, States and service providers are unable to access security packages, control implications, ConMon reporting, and authorized products.
-The goal of StateRAMP is to give States, local governments, special districts and public education institutions the ability to see a service provider’s security package before the government authorizes the storage of state data in the providers’ products.
+The goal of StateRAMP is to give States, local governments, special districts and public education institutions the ability to see a service provider’s security package before the government authorizes the storage of data in the providers’ products.
 This not only provides transparency for governments, but it allows standardization for providers as well.

 What to Expect with StateRAMP Fast Track